lshah/Lajja/README.md

 ## myprojects

-I create HTML, CSS and some times JS projects as a hobby.
+I create HTML, CSS and sometimes JS projects as a hobby.
 Here's a collection of some of the ones I like...

 [JS todo list](https://lshah.github.io/todolist/)